All-on-4 Dental Implants: Pros, Cons & Risks — 2026 Clinical Reality Guide

 The Unspoken Realities: What No One Tells You

 • So, what does no one tell you about dental implants?
 The conversation often glosses over the long-term ownership model.
 The financial downside extends far beyond the initial quote and is best understood alongside a dedicated All-on-4 dental implants cost 2026 guide.
+For a specific look at the investment required for immediate function, review our breakdown of Same-Day All-on-4 costs.

-The True Cost of Ownership
+• The True Cost of Ownership

 You are committing to a sophisticated medical device that requires scheduled maintenance.
 This includes professional cleanings 3-4 times a year (not twice), periodic screw replacements, and budgeting several thousand dollars every 5-10 years for significant repairs or bridge replacement.
 The “teeth” are a consumable component.